 What we donā€™t: Time-consuming to set up, partial-coverage rainfly, and mesh door is draft-prone.

-No piece of gear is as vital for a successful camping trip than a quality camping tent, which serves as your main refuge from the elements.
-The North Faceā€™s Wawona 6 gets our top billing for 2023, with a spacious, tunnel-like interior that sleeps up to six, a massive front vestibule that doubles as a covered seating area, and hybrid double-wall construction that vents well and isnā€™t prone to condensation buildup.
-The Wawona comes in both four- and six-person varieties, but we love the six-person even for smaller families (itā€™s great for hanging out in inclement weather), and the 80-inch peak height means that most wonā€™t have to hunch over when inside.
-At $500 for the larger version, the TNF is a great value and even more affordable than some camping tents from budget-focused REI Co-op, including their $549 Base Camp 6 and $599 Wonderland 6.
+No piece of gear is more vital for a successful camping trip than a quality camping tent, which serves as your main refuge from the elements.
+The North Faceā€™s Wawona 6 gets our top billing for 2024, with a spacious, tunnel-like interior that sleeps up to six, a massive front vestibule that doubles as a covered seating area, and hybrid double-wall construction that vents well and isnā€™t prone to condensation buildup.
+The Wawona comes in both four- and six-person varieties, but we love the six-person even for smaller families (itā€™s great for hanging out in inclement weather), and the 76-inch peak height means that most wonā€™t have to hunch over when inside.
+At $500 for the larger version, the TNF is a great value and even more affordable than some camping tents from budget-focused REI Co-op, including their $549 Base Camp 6 and $599 Wonderland 6 Titanium (the latter is an upgraded take on the standard Wonderland).

-Roofnest Condor XL hardshell rooftop tentWhat we like: Extra-spacious fold-out design, premium quality, quick setup.Ā
+Camping Gear (Roofnest Condor 2 XL)What we like: Extra-spacious fold-out design, premium quality, quick setup.Ā

 What we donā€™t: Overkill for solo travelers and most couples.

 The rootftop tent market has exploded as of late, and Colorado-based Roofnest has set itself apart with a number of premium designs.
 While many companies (like Thule, for example) specialize in softshell tents, Roofnest offers three styles of hardshells, which we prefer for their durability, ease of setup, and superior weather protection.
 Their Condor is an intriguing hybrid and our current favorite: Unlike most hardshell options that are set up by simply popping the top, the Condor features a fold-out design that effectively doubles the size of the footprint.
-The end result is a sleeping area for four (larger than a king-size bed), alongside all of the features we love in a hardshell design.
+The end result is a sleeping area for three to four (comparable to a king-size bed) alongside all of the features we love in a hardshell design.

 Ā